The membership of the Society is in excess of 300 members.

 It has an annual lecture programme usually consisting of five lectures, September to March on various topics of historical interest.
 There are also outings, normally three per year – one of 4-5 days in a part of Ireland, one or two day trips to surrounding areas and often an evening visit to a local site.

 The society owns a major collection of artefacts, archives and books, currently in storage.
 It ran a museum in Main Street, Longford, 1991-1994, but it closed due to structural problems in the building.
-The society is currently in partnership with Longford County Council to develop a professionally-run County Museum for Longford.
+The society has long pursued the goal of establishing a professionally-run County Museum for Longford.

 The society has been active in having a number of plaques erected in historic locations.
 In Longford town, plaques have been erected to J.P.
 Farrell, local newspaper founder and Home Rule M.P.; the Dominican Priory; and Charlotte Brooke, author.
 It has provided sponsorship for several projects including the running of the N.U.I.
 Certificate in Local History, in Longford County Library (in association with N.U.I.
 Maynooth) 2004-‘05; the holding of the gathering of the Folklore of Ireland Society in 2006; and publications including the Longford fascicle of the Irish Historic Towns Atlas series (2010) and the major book, Longford: history and society (2010).
 In 2016, the society was involved in the commemoration of the centenary of the Easter Rising in County Longford, including by holding its first conference.
 The following year it celebrated its fiftieth anniversary.